Last updated on April 22nd, 2022

-In the current pandemic situation where international travel is pretty much banned, if you have a property in India which you want to sell, creating a power of attorney is your only option.
+In the current pandemic situation where international travel is pretty much banned, if you have a property in India that you want to sell, creating a power of attorney is your only option.
 Notwithstanding the current situation, the Power of attorney is still a useful and powerful tool.
 It costs a lot less and needs very little work to create rather than travelling overseas to sell a property.
 In this article, I will recount my experience of creating a Power of Attorney from Australia for selling the house in India.

 The need for a Power of Attorney?

-In the pre-covid time, my wife and I planned to visit India and sell our flat in an affluent neighborhood of Pune.
+In the pre-covid time, my wife and I planned to visit India and sell our flat in an affluent neighbourhood of Pune.
 Unfortunately, when the Covid started spreading its roots worldwide and especially in India, it soon smashed all those hopes.
 Pretty soon, it became clear that international travel was going to be a distant dream.
 Things were still manageable as I rented my flat.

 But as Covid started wreaking havoc in India and Government started imposing lockdowns, people started to flee to their hometowns.
-Many people couldn’t afford rents anymore as they partially or fully lost their income.
+Many people couldn’t afford rent anymore as they partially or fully lost their income.
 Others found the more convenient option of working from home and saving the rent.
 As a result, the rental market dried up and it started becoming harder to maintain the property.